termux/termux-gui/Protocol.md

     - line: Whether the line below an EditText should be shown.
     - blockinput: Disables adding the typed key automatically to a EditText and instead sends a key event.
     - type: For EditText this specifies the [input type](https://developer.android.com/reference/android/widget/TextView#attr_android:inputType) : can be one of "text", "textMultiLine", "phone", "date", "time", "datetime", "number", "numberDecimal", "numberPassword", "numberSigned", "numberDecimalSigned", "textEmailAddress", "textPassword". "text" is the default.
 Specifying singleline as true sets this to "text".
+    - rows, cols: Row and column count for GridLayout
 - showCursor: Sets whether or not a cursor is shown in the EditText.
   - Parameters:
     - aid: The id of the Activity the View is in.